jonthornton/jquery-timepicker/README.md

 *default: 12:00am*

 - **noneOption**
-Accepts a boolean or string.
-Set to ```true``` to add a "None" option to the top of the dropdown; set to a string to customize the option label.
+Adds one or more custom options to the top of the dropdown.
+Can accept several different value types:
+Boolean (```true```): Adds a "None" option that results in an empty input value
+String: Adds an option with a custom label that results in an empty input value
+Object: Similar to string, but allows customizing the element's class name and the resulting input value.
+Can contain ```label```, ```value```, and ```className``` properties. ```value``` must be a string type.
+Array: An array of strings or objects to add multiple non-time options
 *default: false*

 - **scrollDefaultNow**